 Yet, the same methods have come back in a new set of clothes from the woke and their most visible leaders—the “Justice Democrats.”

 The latest example of these “Justice Democrats” is coming to (where else these days?) my adopted home city of Nashville, Tennesee, and is already getting the predictable enthusiastic welcome from our MSM friends in the national press.
-Via:
+Via New York Magazine:

 “The first major left-wing primary challenge to House Democrat in the 2022 cycle is here, driven by the same group that helped propel progressives Jamaal Bowman and Cori Bush to Congress last year.
 Odessa Kelly on Monday announced she’s challenging longtime Representative Jim Cooper in Tennessee, one of the more conservative Democrats in Congress and a key member of the Blue Dog Coalition.
 ‘People are tired of being told what they can’t do or what is not possible.
 People want to be inspired,’ she says.”